HOW TO BECOME

 College is the traditional route into a software engineering career.
 Students often receive a bachelor’s degree in computer science or software engineering (where available).
 These students sometimes go onto graduate school and attain higher degrees, though it’s not necessary to enter the industry.
 College, while once the primary route into a software engineering career, isn’t the only way to get in.
 These days, other programs such as coding bootcamps now offer a fairly direct path into the same jobs once held exclusively by college graduates.

 Some software engineers are self-taught, learning how to code online and from books.
 For some people, this method works—but often requires a hefty portfolio to prove that the candidate can do what they claim to.
 Thankfully, freelance positions and personal projects are a good way to demonstrate abilities.
+It will be easier to learn coding on your own if you choose one of the easiest programming languages.

 What Companies Are Hiring Software Engineers?